koii-network/ezsandbox/Lesson 6/README.md

 Token Decimals: Define the token precision.
 In our example, we used 9 decimals.
 Mint Authority: The wallet is allowed to mint new tokens.
 In this script, the payer is the mint authority.

-This script demonstrates the initial steps to create a SPL Token.
+This script demonstrates the initial steps to create a KPL Token.
 In the next parts, we will cover how to mint, transfer tokens, and utilize them in tasks.

 [Continue to Part II.
 Operations](./PartII.md)